Welcome to BOOKS AND LETTERS

 About Scott

 Scott Postma is Christian humanist who lives in the chimney of Idaho with his wife of more than 30 years.
 He has four adult children and more than a handful of delightfully rambunctious grand babies.
-He is the president of Kepler Education, teaches dual credit courses for high school students in partnership with Faulkner University and Colorado Christian University, and practices the ancient art of Tsundoku.
+He is the president of Kepler Education, teaches humanities courses for high school and college students, and is a religious practitioner of the ancient art of Tsundoku.

 C.S.
 Lewis once said, "Friendship is born at that moment when one person says to another: What!
 You too?
 I thought I was the only one."